elysiajs/documentation/docs/integrations/expo.md

 You can treat the Elysia server as if normal Expo API route.

-With this approach, you can have co-location of both frontend and backend in a single repository and have End-to-end type-safety with Eden with both client-side and server action
+With this approach, you can have co-location of both frontend and backend in a single repository and have [End-to-end type safety with Eden](https://elysiajs.com/eden/overview.html) with both client-side and server action

 Please refers to [API route](https://docs.expo.dev/router/reference/api-routes/) for more information.